sdsc-ordes/fuzon/README.md

 > [!WARNING]
 > This repository is a prototype and not yet in a usable state.

-fuzon allows to search entities in rdf knowledge graphs based on their labels.
+fuzon allows to fuzzy search entities in rdf knowledge graphs based on their labels.
 It is a wrapper around the [rff](https://github.com/stewart/rff) fuzzy finder.
-Example use cases of this tool include finding instances belonging to an enumeration class in a given source ontology.
-It prefetches URI - label pairs using SPARQL queries in the back-end, ran on an in-memory [oxigraph](https://github.com/oxigraph/oxigraph) store to find the items relevant to index.
-This index allows for the highly performant, near real-time feedback to "auto-complete" in the terminal.
+Example use cases of this tool include finding codes based on their label in a given source ontology.
+It prefetches URI - label pairs in the back-end, by parsing source ontologies.
+This allows for highly performant fuzzy searches, with near-instant feedback to use in "auto-complete" interfaces.

 ## installation